carbonizer/hackerrack-haskell/find-the-path/README.md

 optimizations listed above, I was solving a single query in ~180s.
 With the rest of the optimizations listed above, I was able to get that down to ~40s.

+By calculating weights incrementally, I was able to get the ~40s down to ~4s, and this reduced to ~2.5s once the profiling was turned off.
+However, this is for a single query, and test case 1 has 1000 queries.
+When run together, the total time was ~3365s.

-I figure I need to get this down to 6s which I think is the HackerRank time limit.
-However, that still won't be enough because each test case has multiple queries.
+This is far away from my target of ~6s which I think is the HackerRank time limit.

 ## Next Plan

-I know that a lot of time is being spent calculating the weights of paths.
-Currently, every calculation is being done over the entire path.
-It will be better to increment the weight as a new location is added.
-To do this, I will need to update the data structure for the path to include the weight.
+Since the most efficient path contains the most efficient path between any two locations on the path, this could be a basis for speeding up later queries.
+However, this alone does not seem to be enough.